Frequently Asked Questions

 For the Public

 While the problem is technical, its solution demonstrates the power of human creativity and persistence.
 The methods used to solve it could inspire new ways of thinking in diverse fields.
-There are also practical applications of the Seymour Conjecture to things like social media and computer networking.
-The GLOVER data structure extends this beyond the proof and the problem itself to the concept of a total order in graph theory which has applications in many applications in the real world.
+There are also practical applications of the Seymour Second Neighborhood Conjecture to things like social media and computer networking.
+The Graph Level Order data structure extends this beyond the proof and the problem itself to the concept of a well-ordering in graph theory which has applications in many applications in the real world.

 The website includes interactive tools and visualizations that explain key ideas in simple terms.
 These resources are designed to make the proof accessible to a wide audience.